 You can also input your paydays to track when you get paid in comparison to your bills.
 While not necessary, I find it does help you to make sure you are keeping enough money on hand to cover your bills.

 Prism also notifies you if your bill looks out of the ordinary.
-For example, if your bill is suddenly much higher than it was in the previous month, Prism tells you tells you this information and recommends that you double check the bill.
+For example, if your bill is suddenly much higher than it was in the previous month, Prism tells you this information and recommends that you double check the bill.
 It’s a good way to make sure, at a glance, that your bills are accurate.

 Finally, Prism keeps a history of all your bills, so you can look back and see what you’ve paid each month.
 Pretty helpful for most people.